-To ensure the Leader's own safety and the safety of others, they need to show that they can deal with a range of rescue situations relevant to the various craft, in sheltered water, that is both affected by wind and in slow moving water environments.
+To ensure the Leader's own safety and the safety of others, they need to show they can deal with a range of rescue situations relevant to the various craft, open open water and slow moving water environments.

-The emphasis for the Leader is that they have accurate judgement of personal skills and can be an effective Leader, so they can look after themselves and others while on the water.
+The emphasis for the Leader is that they have accurate judgement of personal skills and can be an effective Leader, so they can look after themselves and others whilst on the water.